 - Remove from the oven.
 Cool for 5 minutes.
 Use in a salad, as a garnish for soup or as a snack.
 Once completely cooled, store in an airtight container on the counter away from the oven or fridge.

-- Use day-old bread for best results.
+- Use the right amount of salted butter for the best results.